What does Patricia mean?

-Patricia \p(a)-tri-cia, pat-ricia\ as a girl's name (also used as boy's name Patricia), is pronounced pa-TRISH-ah.
+Patricia \p(a)-tri-cia, pat-ricia\ as a girls' name (also used less commonly as boys' name Patricia) is pronounced pa-TRISH-ah.
 It is of Latin origin, and the meaning of Patricia is "noble; patrician".
 Feminine of Patrick.
 The Romans once were divided socially and politically into two major classes, the plebeians and the patricians.
 To be patrician meant one was highly ranked, an aristocrat.
 The name became popular when it was used for one of Queen Victoria's granddaughters.
 It is also popular nowadays in Spain.
 Singers Patti LaBelle, Patsy Cline, Pat Benatar; choreographer Trisha Brown; actresses Patty Duke, Patricia Neal, Patricia Arquette; First Lady Pat Nixon; Congresswoman Pat Schroeder.

-For more information, see also the related girl name Latrice.
+For more on this name, see also the related girl name Latrice.

-Displayed below is the baby name popularity of the name Patricia for girls.
-Patricia reached its highest rank of #3 in the U.S. during the years 1950-1959, and is currently at #739.
+Presented below is the birth name popularity of Patricia for girls.
+Patricia reached its peak position of #3 in the U.S. during the years 1950-1959, and is currently at #739.
 (Top 1000 Baby Names Statistics, 2014)